esaulpaugh/abiv3/OLD_SPEC.md

 The first (leftmost) two bits of the first byte are the version number in unsigned big-endian two's complement format.
 This is version 0.
 Versions 1-3 are reserved to accommodate future encoding formats.

-The last (rightmost) six bits of the first byte are the function identifier, an unsigned big-endian integer in two's complement which is used instead of a four-byte hash selector.
+The last (rightmost) six bits of the first byte are the function identifier, an unsigned big-endian integer which is used instead of a four-byte hash selector.
 If the function ID is 63 or larger, all six bits are set and the RLP encoding of function ID minus 63 is appended after byte zero.

 ### Arguments: